heapwolf/pkp/README.md

 pkp sign --remote git://github.com/hij1nx/pkp.git
 ```

+The updated certificate can then be pushed to the remote or published
+with the package and won't cause side effects when validated.

 ## THIRD PARTY VERIFICATION
 The verify method tries to validate the certificates and their public
 keys found in a specified pacakge-name or remote.